Kitura/kitura.dev/content/web/getting-started-overview/build-skills.md

 order: 3
 ---

-##Build on your skills
+## Learn more

-The official Kitura documentation covers everything you need to know about creating a Kitura application.
+The official Kitura documentation explains everything you need to know about creating a Kitura application.

 [Read the docs](/learn)